-To these questions, as for a pepper or a good wine, there is no definite answer.
-I invite you to take the time to read my product sheets and to concentrate on the aromatic qualities it offers.
+To these questions, like a pepper or a good wine, there is no definite answer.
+I invite you to take the time to read my product sheets and to concentrate on the aroma it offers.
 This amplitude will be found in your recipes according to the vanilla note you wish to offer to your dish

 In the world of gastronomy, the typicity of the product has a sinequanone importance.
 If you wish to understand a little better my passion for vanilla and spices, I invite you to discover two varieties first (Planifolia Bourbon and Tahitensis).
-You will then be able to deepen your knowledge by discovering new origins, new terroirs, new harvests, micro-lot selected by me, etc
+You will then be able to deepen your knowledge by discovering new origins, new terroirs, new harvests, micro-lot selected by myself, etc.

 Ugandan vanilla is exceptional when it is well prepared.
-My batch is the best I've had the chance to offer in years.
+My batch is the best I have had the chance to offer in years.
 Visually, the pods are majestic, large, thin and ebony black in colour.

 On each bean, we can guess the reflection of essential oils and a few vanilla beans.

 Its typicality is its very "vanilla" intensity.
-For customers who are looking for a power where vanilla dominates, it is the origin that must be chosen.
+For customers who are looking above all for a power where vanilla dominates, it is the origin that must be chosen.

-Aromatic Palette : Warm and suave notes, powerful vanilla atmosphere
+Aromatic Palette : Warm and sweet notes, powerful vanilla atmosphere

 This country offers a vanilla that is of the same variety as that of Tahiti.
-The pods are not refined with the same method but the result is just as impressive.
+The beans are not refined using the same method but the result is just as impressive.
 Here are the two qualities that I propose for two completely different uses:

 It is simply a return to the islands on its own.
 Notes that remind us of the warmth of the tropics and the sensuality offered by an exotic flower in full maturity.

 If you had to choose just one variety, it is by far the one I recommend: Papua vanilla - Tahitensis Gourmet - Refined.